Configure Azure Blob Storage as the Mattermost file store

 (Optional) Configure the export backend

 Compliance and data exports can be stored separately from regular file uploads.
 The File Storage (Exports) section directly below File Storage in the System Console mirrors the fields above and accepts the same Azure credentials.
 Customers typically point exports at a different container (or a different account) so the export retention policy can differ from regular uploads.
+The export target is an independent backend with its own driver and credentials, so it doesn’t have to use the same provider as regular uploads; e.g., you can keep uploads on Amazon S3 and send exports to Azure Blob Storage, or the reverse.

 See Enable dedicated export filestore target for the full list of ExportAzure* keys.